bcharrow/matlab_rosbag/README.md

 # Overview

 matlab_rosbag is a library for reading ROS bags in Matlab.
-It uses the C++ ROS API and returns messages as structs.
-It also lets get meta-data about the bag (i.e., topic info and message definitions similar to <tt>rosmsg show</tt> and <tt>rosbag info</tt>).
-Because all of the work is done inside of a statically linked mex function, ROS does not need to be installed on a machine to use this library.
+It uses the C++ ROS API to read stored messages and lets get meta-data about the bag (e.g., topic info and message definitions similar to <tt>rosmsg show</tt> and <tt>rosbag info</tt>).
+The library also contains methods for working with TF messages.
+ROS does <emph>not</emp> not need to be installed on a machine to use this library.

 You can download the compiled code for Mac and Linux from sourceforge: